BenSullivan-iOS/MVVMC-Weather-App/README.md

 ## Terminology

-Model - The Entities and services which are unrelated to specific views or viewModels\n View - The combination of both the View Controller and the View\n ViewModel - Provides data to be displayed by the View Controller by conforming to various services Coordinator - Responsible for creating the View/ViewModel stacks and handling navigation between screens
+Model - The Entities and services which are unrelated to specific views or viewModels

+View - The combination of both the View Controller and the View

+ViewModel - Provides data to be displayed by the View Controller by conforming to various services

+Coordinator - Responsible for creating the View/ViewModel stacks and handling navigation between screens